navcoin/navcoin/doc/bech32-mod-gen-poly.md

 + c(16)*x^2 + c(10)*x^1 + c(7)
 ```

-Next, we embedded the generated `G = ...` line to the below Sagemath script which is a modified version of a script in `bech32.cpp` comment and run it.
+Next, we embedded the generated `G = ...` line to the below Sagemath script which is a modified version of a script in `bech32.cpp` comment.
+Then run it.

 ```python
 B = GF(2) # Binary field